MicrosoftDocs/dynamics365smb-docs/FullExperience/ApplicationDesignDetails/design-details-cost-adjustment.md

 ## Manual versus Automatic Cost Adjustment
  Cost adjustment can be performed in two ways:

--   Manually, by running the **\($ B\_795 Adjust Cost \- Item Entries $\)** batch job.
+-   Manually, by running the **Adjust Cost \- Item Entries** batch job.
 You can run this batch job either for all items or for only certain items or item categories.
 This batch job runs a cost adjustment for the items in inventory for which an inbound transaction has been made, such as a purchase.
 For items that use the average costing method, the batch job also makes an adjustment if any outbound transactions are created.

 -   Automatically, by adjusting costs every time that you post an inventory transaction, and when you finish a production order.
 The cost adjustment is only run for the specific item or items affected by the posting.
-This is set up when you select the **\($ T\_313\_30 Automatic Cost Adjustment $\)** check box in the **\($ N\_461 Inventory Setup $\)** window.
+This is set up when you select the **Automatic Cost Adjustment** check box in the **Inventory Setup** window.

  It is good practice to run the cost adjustment automatically when you post because unit costs are more frequently updated and therefore more accurate.
 The disadvantage is that the performance of the database can be affected by running the cost adjustment so often.

- Because it is important to keep the unit cost of an item up to date, it is recommend that you run the **\($ B\_795 Adjust Cost \- Item Entries $\)** batch job as often as possible, during nonworking hours.
+ Because it is important to keep the unit cost of an item up to date, it is recommend that you run the **Adjust Cost \- Item Entries** batch job as often as possible, during nonworking hours.
 Alternatively, use automatic cost adjustment.
 This ensures that the unit cost is updated for items daily.

  Regardless if you run the cost adjustment manually or automatically, the adjustment process and its consequences are the same. [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] calculates the value of the inbound transaction and forwards that cost to any outbound transactions, such as sales or consumptions, which have been applied to the inbound transaction.
 The cost adjustment creates value entries that contain adjustment amounts and amounts that compensate for rounding.

  The new adjustment and rounding value entries have the posting date of the related invoice.
-Exceptions are if the value entries fall in a closed accounting period or inventory period or if the posting date is earlier than the date in the **\($ T\_98\_2 Allow Posting From $\)** field in the **\($ N\_118 General Ledger Setup $\)** window.
+Exceptions are if the value entries fall in a closed accounting period or inventory period or if the posting date is earlier than the date in the **Allow Posting From** field in the **General Ledger Setup** window.
 If this occurs, the batch job assigns the posting date as the first date of the next open period.

 ## Adjust Cost \- Item Entries Batch Job
- When you run the **\($ B\_795 Adjust Cost \- Item Entries $\)** batch job, you have the option to run the batch job for all items or for only certain items or categories.
+ When you run the **Adjust Cost \- Item Entries** batch job, you have the option to run the batch job for all items or for only certain items or categories.

 > [!NOTE]
 >  We recommend that you always run the batch job for all items and only use the filtering option to reduce the runtime of the batch job, or to fix the cost of a certain item.

 ### Example
  The following example shows if you post a purchased item as received and invoiced on 01\-01\-20.
 You later post the sold item as shipped and invoiced on 01\-15\-20.
-Then, you run the **\($ B\_795 Adjust Cost \- Item Entries $\)** and **\($ B\_1002 Post Inventory Cost to G\/L $\)** batch jobs.
+Then, you run the **Adjust Cost \- Item Entries** and **Post Inventory Cost to G\/L** batch jobs.
 The following entries are created.

  **Value Entries**